 Maintaining and developing the resource discovery interfaces of internal and third-party systems by applying standard software upgrades and updates and by implementing bespoke customisations.
 Liaise as required with vendors and IT to ensure systems maintenance and resolution of faults.

-Maintaining the hardware registry of IT equipment allocated to the Library and liaise with IT regarding staff and service equipment life cycles, recommending upgrades and replacements.
+Maintaining the hardware registry of IT equipment allocated to the library and liaise with IT regarding staff and service equipment life cycles, recommending upgrades and replacements.

 Actively horizon scan, monitoring technology trends and evaluating their potential impact to enhance library systems and online service provision.
 Developing proposals for library systems and digital services improvements, advising on their application within the context of RCSI priorities.